Suffering – does it disprove God?

 Conclusion: An all-powerful and entirely good God cannot exist.

-(Note: I am aware that amongst scholars the ‘logical problem of evil’ is considered defeated and rather ‘old hat’ these days, but it’s still very common at popular level and a good starting point.)
+(Note: I am aware that amongst scholars the ‘logical form of the problem of evil’ is considered defeated and rather ‘old hat’ these days, but it’s still very common at popular level so it’s worth addressing.)

 Fair Question, Flawed Options